tamedbeast/ni-holypala/README.md

 ![WoWScrnShot_062523_084950](https://github.com/nelbin4/ni-holypala/assets/20941975/e5941888-2b67-4bb9-b27e-8ac87a92d3af)

-## Features

-The healing bot script includes features such as:

-1. **Automated healing**: The bot is designed to continuously monitor the health of group members and cast appropriate healing spells as needed.
-The bot is programmed to prioritize healing based on the health percentage of group members.
-2. **Buff management**: The bot will maintain beneficial buffs on group members to improve their performance in the game.
-3. **Debuff removal**: The bot can detect and cleanse harmful debuffs from group members.
-4. **Cooldown usage**: The bot can automatically use defensive and utility cooldowns to help ensure the survival of the group.
-5. **Spell interrupt**: The bot can interrupt enemy casting to prevent damage or harmful effects.

 ## Getting Started

 This bot script is designed to be used with the [NI Program](https://github.com/darhanger/ni) developed by darhanger.
 Download the latest Release version of the NI Program from the provided GitHub link.

 ### Installation